LaboratoireMecaniqueLille/crappy/docs/source/embedded.rst

 The Client Server block uses the MQTT protocol to send and receive messages.
-It can subscribe to topics, and receive the associated messages, and also publish messages into topics.
+It can subscribe to topics, and receive the associated messages, and also publish messages in topics.
 The program that manages the messages from the different devices is the MQTT broker, which runs on one machine only.
 Many brokers exist, with each their strengths and weaknesses.
 The broker runs independently from Crappy, although we added the possibility to start and stop the `Mosquitto